Zachariah-Farhang/multi-stor/README.md

 # multi-stor
-This reedme is created for "sohrab" branch
+This reedme is created for "sohrab's" branch